direnv/direnv/README.md

 ================================

 direnv is a small POSIX utility that works in combination with your shell (bash or zsh).
-It allows you to have path-dependent environment variables, to load and unload them when navigating through your filesystem.
+It allows you to have path-dependent environment variables, and load/unload them when navigating through your filesystem.

 Usage